spsforks/ziglang-zig-wiki/Building-Zig-on-Windows.md

 Install [CMake](http://cmake.org).

+Before you clone zig, make sure you have git [configured such that it will use Unix newlines "\n" instead of Windows newlines "\n\r"](https://help.github.com/articles/dealing-with-line-endings/#platform-windows), otherwise the zig compiler will complain.
+Run `git config --global core.autocrlf true` in the console.

 Use [git](https://git-scm.com/) to clone the zig repository to a path with no spaces, e.g. `C:\Users\Andy\zig`.

 Run the CMake GUI.